 Can You Hurricane-Proof a Myrtle Beach House?

 The short answer is no. With some unprecedented and devastating hurricanes in recent memory, it’s unlikely that anyone can fully “hurricane-proof” a home.
 It’s unrealistic to make claims that a residential structure near the ocean can withstand all future natural disasters.
-It’s one of the risks of living where we do, and one of the reasons why we pay higher insurance premiums that cover windstorm, hail, and flooding.
+It’s one of the risks of living where we do.
+It’s also one of the reasons why we pay higher insurance premiums for windstorm, hail, and flooding.

 Hurricane Clip the Rafters